VPpexis/my-portfolio/README.md

 ## 🏆 Achievements
 - Implemented Linting on Local Machine using ESLint and Husky with a custom configuration to enforce code quality and consistency.
+- Created dockerfile and dockcker-compose for local development containerization.